-If their bid application is successful the citizen will be invited in for an interview and may be asked to provide original copies of their submitted identity documents and a photograph of them may be taken.
-The housing officer, or person who takes the photograph, can confirm that the subject is the same as the photographs in provided id documents such as a passport.
-A quick and efficient visual confirmation.

-Documentation will be checked for authenticity through a variety of means and other information such as income of benefits received against bank statements may be cross referenced.
+If their bid application is successful the citizen will be invited in for an interview and may be asked to provide original copies of their submitted identity documents and a photograph may/will be taken.
+Documentation will be checked for authenticity through a variety of means as well as other information such as income of benefits received against bank statements, for example.